aavilahe/coevo_tools/fmt_utils/USAGE.md

 ```

 ## `fix_dummy_pvalues.py`
-Compares co-evolution scores measured from an observed alignment to from alignments
+Compares co-evolution scores measured from an observed alignment to scores from
-simulated under a null distribution to estimate a p-value.
+alignments simulated under a null distribution to estimate a p-value.
 Scores are in a tab delimited format output by `make_tab.py`

 _NOTE: relevant scores are in different columns, depending on co-evolution program used_